drDragonSmoke/K240-Bugfix/README.md

 - Fleet pause bug fixed
 - Spy peeking bug fixed
 - Powerplant typo fixed (20MW to 32MW)
-- Powerplant gives 8mw on zero ore (intended function)
+- Powerplant gives 8mw on zero ore
-- Powerplant can use asteros in stores (added function)
+- Powerplant can use asteros in stores
-- Photon/plasma hardpoint price switched (photon is better)
+- Photon/plasma hardpoint price switched
 - Alien ships can use their warp generator hardpoint
 - Swixaran win screen changed to outro3.mgl
 - Changed to single-clicks in various windows